charlesrdennis/owncloud-test-docs/README.md

 A scale-out deployment, or federated cloud sharing, is recommended to ensure that ownCloud instances are kept to a manageable size.

-See hardware, software, and storage [deployment considerations](https://doc.owncloud.org/server/latest/admin_manual/installation/deployment_considerations.html).
+Hardware, software, and storage requirements are also key factors in installation preparation.
+See [deployment considerations](https://doc.owncloud.org/server/latest/admin_manual/installation/deployment_considerations.html).

 ## Installing an ownCloud Server
 You can install your ownCloud server using one of the following methods: